Between Sheets and Words

 — You’re trembling — Rafael murmured, his voice low, almost swallowed by the wind’s roar.

-— I deserve that. — He ran a hand through his dark, still-dripping hair, and Clara noticed how much it had grown since the last time, as if even time had surrendered to the distance between them. — But it wasn’t for lack of wanting that I didn’t come sooner.
+— I deserve that. — He ran a hand through his dark, still-dripping hair, and Clara noticed how much longer it had grown since the last time, as if even time had surrendered to the distance between them. — But it wasn’t for lack of wanting that I didn’t come sooner.

 Rafael let out a short, humorless laugh. — Pride, fear, shame...
 Take your pick. — He approached slowly, as if she were a skittish animal that might bolt at any moment. — But now I’m here.
 And I’m not leaving without telling you what I should have said that night, when you threw my things onto the sidewalk.